Share This Article

 May 6, 2026

-AKMU turned "Paradise of Rumors" into one of 2026's clearest digital power moves when the song scored a perfect all-kill on May 1 KST, according to Soompi's report on Instiz iChart.
-That made the prerelease B side the second song to pull off the feat this year after IVE's "BANG BANG", as also reported by allkpop.
-The part that makes this more interesting than a routine chart headline is the internal upset.
-AKMU's official title track "Joy, Sorrow, A Beautiful Heart" was still sitting right behind it at No. 2 across the same chart ecosystem, which gave the duo a rare one two hold on the same conversation.
-When a B side starts outrunning the designated single this decisively, the public is not just sampling a comeback.
-The public is picking its own main event.
+According to Instiz iChart's May 1 update, AKMU turned "Paradise of Rumors" into one of 2026's clearest digital power moves when the song secured a perfect all-kill.
+That made the prerelease B side the second song to pull off the feat this year after IVE's "BANG BANG".
+Instiz's own chart rules make that harder than a quick hourly win because the song also has to hold the weekly iChart lead.
+The real intrigue is that AKMU's official title track "Joy, Sorrow, A Beautiful Heart" was still parked right behind it at No. 2 across the same chart stack, which gave the duo a rare one-two hold on the same conversation.
+As confirmed by Circle Chart's April 26 to May 2 weekly rankings, that split held through the week with 20,964,191 points for "Paradise of Rumors" and 17,394,112 for "Joy, Sorrow, A Beautiful Heart."
+When a B side outruns the designated single this decisively, the public is not just sampling a comeback.
+The public is choosing its own main event.

 AKMU's B side beat the title track on the same chart week